dotnet/designs/accepted/2020/platform-checks/platform-checks.md

     // * When applied to an API, it means the API cannot be called from an earlier
     //   version.
     //
-    // In either case, the caller can either mark itself with MinimumPlatformAttribute
+    // In either case, the caller can either mark itself with SupportedOSPlatformAttribute
     // or guard the call with a platform check.
     //
     // The attribute can be applied multiple times for different operating systems.